 The steps for creating an ext3 file system are as follows:

-Procedure 5.1.
+Procedure 4.1.
 Create an ext3 file system

-- 1. Format the partition with the ext3 file system using mkfs. - 2.
+- 1. Format the partition or LVM volume with the ext3 file system using mkfs. - 2.
 Label the file system using e2label.